DragonSenses/Curiosity/Rust/ch-11/ch11-02-running-tests.md

 - By default, tests run in parallel using threads, allowing faster completion and quicker feedback.
 - Ensure tests don't depend on each other or shared state, such as the current working directory or environment variables.

+### Example Issue with Parallel Tests

+- If multiple tests write to the same file (e.g., *test-output.txt*), one test might overwrite the file between another test's writing and reading.
+- This interference can cause test failures unrelated to code correctness.

+### Solutions to Prevent Interference

+- **Use Different Files:** Ensure each test writes to a different file.
+- **Run Tests Sequentially:** Run tests one at a time.

 ### Customizing Test Runs

 - You can specify command line options to change default behavior.